shuai-xu/flink/docs/dev/api_concepts.md

 writing programs with each API.

-**NOTE:** When showing actual examples of how the APIs can be used  we will use `StreamingExecutionEnvironment` and the `DataStream` API.
+**NOTE:** When showing actual examples of how the APIs can be used  we will use `StreamExecutionEnvironment` and the `DataStream` API.
 The concepts are exactly the same in the `DataSet` API, just replace by `ExecutionEnvironment` and `DataSet`.

 * This will be replaced by the TOC